ori-community/bf-rando/README.md

 * To separate out QoL and accessibility features into different mods, allowing you to play with them without it being rando
 * For a better developer workflow
 * To make it compatible with other mods

+### Where is the spoiler/seed file?

+In the mod's install location (default `%APPDATA%\ori-bf-mod-manager\mods\RandoBeta\seeds`).
+The folders are named by date.
+These will be deleted whenever the mod is updated so be sure to save a copy of any you want to keep.
+The seed is also stored in the save file of the game itself so it won't be affected if the `randomizer0.dat` file is deleted.

+This will become more easily accessible later.

 ### Sein text is back!